-While the quality and the utility of the product are key criteria in the purchasing process, whether or not a customer will finally buy the product also depends upon the structure of your sales pitch.
-Of course, the sales pitch needs to be in line with the prospects your customer is interested in.
+While the quality and the utility of the product are key criteria in the purchasing process, whether or not a customer will finally buy the product also depends upon the structure and your sales pitch.
+Of course, it needs to be in line with the interests of your prospects.

 Read this article to know more about this sales-related topic.
 If you are a salesperson, you can probably pick a tip or two on making your sales pitch sharper, and more effective.

 What is a sales pitch?

 While the question may seem very straight forward, experts know this question has various contexts and thus, several answers to it.
 So, let us start by putting out the most commonly accepted answers to “What is a sales pitch?”

 The Cambridge English Dictionary defines an ideal sales pitch as a way to persuade others into buying your product or service.
 The same dictionary’s Business English version tells us that a sales pitch is a spoken or verbal description of a product or service by the seller.
 This description is fashioned in a way that the target audience should buy the product or service.